 - Workers are exposed to toxins: Exposure to lead or asbestos is more likely to occur when older buildings are demolished.

 - Gas and coal dust explode: Although fuel sources are typically removed from a building before it is demolished, there may still be some present, particularly when pipes have been leaking and are built into the structure.
 In this case, a spark can cause an explosion.

 What Safety Practices Are Needed to Keep Demolition Workers Safe?

 Demolition workers must be provided with personal protective equipment (PPE).
 This includes safety goggles, face protectors, safety-toed boots, hand protection, hardhats, and hearing protection.
 Respiratory protection may also be needed when toxic materials are present.
 Personal fall arrest systems are required when demolition work is being done at an elevation.
 Employers should train demolition workers in the hazards they are facing and how to properly use protective equipment.
 They should also plan ahead to make demolition projects safer for workers.

 How Is Liability Determined for NY Demolition Accidents?

 Construction workers injured on the job are entitled to workers compensation benefits.
 In addition, employers, contractors, or third parties may be held liable under certain New York negligence laws if a dangerous condition caused the worker’s injury and the employer, contractor, or third party should have known about and corrected the dangerous condition.

-If you have been injured or lost a loved one in a demolition accident, contact the NY demolition worker injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+If you have been injured or lost a loved one in a demolition accident, contact the NY demolition worker injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
 We can explain your options under the law and help you pursue the maximum compensation available.